 Given the sharp decline in consumption, the current crisis appears mainly to be economic as well as financial, leading to the need of managerial support through investment for company turnaround and the resolution of financial difficulties.
 An important contribution could originate from the resources that will be provided by the Recovery Fund and “Patrimonio Destinato” (Assigned Assets) CDP.

 In order to realize a dynamic impaired credit system, must be considered that operators such as banks, funds and servicers require an adequate return on investment which depends on the business resilience, business management and consequently from any changes in governance.
-Therefore, avoiding to suffer choices by other operators, entrepreneurs and management should analyze the market to evaluate the most suitable operator to achieve the turnaround of their company, also sharing the governance scheme with it.
+Therefore, avoiding to suffer choices by other operators, entrepreneurs and management should analyze the market to evaluate the most suitable operator to achieve the turnaround of their company, also sharing the governance scheme with it.15 September 2020

-Mina NPL post Covid
+Mina NPL post Covid3 September 2020

 Risk transfer and new credit management to support businesses According to the most recent studies, the current uncertainty regarding Covid-19 pandemic together with the need to recover the reduction in turnover generated during the lockdown, will cause liquidity problems for at least 60% of Italian firms.
 Even if the main objective is the return of turnover to pre-pandemic levels, liquidity undoubtedly plays a central role in the recovery.
 The economic scenario raises doubts about the ability of companies to generate cash flows to ensure daily operations.During the crises, especially for those generated by liquidity issues, the enterprise risk involves several stakeholders.
 In the past, in Italy, there has been a shift of risk from equity to debt involving creditors in a role that did not belong to them and leaving them the decisions on the company’s destiny.
 The effects of the current crisis will probably be assessed only in a few months.
 However, it is estimated that by the end of 2020 new impaired loans will emerge for an amount of 100-120 billion euros, almost equal to the total exposures held by banks.Firms losses in FY20 could deriving from the effects of the lockdown, the “historical problems” and also due to the mechanism for assigning the rating / support by the banks.
 The “shift of risk” to other financial operators, such as funds and servicers, changing the legal entity, could increase the possibility of financial injections, and could allow significant support to Italian firms.A proactive vision can expect the increase of the numbers of operators as well as the specialization of them and of the professionals by sector and by size of debt or investment, also in support or in collaboration with the major funds that relate with credit institutions for mass purchases.
-This would allow greater competence to support all companies, creating the conditions for the generation of value and adequate returns.
+This would allow greater competence to support all companies, creating the conditions for the generation of value and adequate returns.3 July 2020

 SMEs key role for growth One of the most debated topics in these times concerns the lack of firms liquidity caused by the lockdown.
 Liquidity is crucial to guarantee payments and, in many cases, business continuity, allowing the maintaining of an acceptable level of employment rate.
 For these reasons, several measures are being implemented by the Government to introduce liquidity into the economic system.
 Critical points are mainly related to allocation modes and choices, as well as the total amount needed.
 Accordingly, the scarcity of financial resources necessarily entails a selection process of companies worthy of support based both on the analysis of financial and industrial ratios.